-6.11 Alteration of share capital includes amendments to authorised share capital, rights attaching to shares, sub-divisions and consolidations.
+6.11 Alteration of share capital includes amendments to authorised share capital, amendments to rights attaching to shares, sub-divisions and consolidations.

-6.12 Any alteration to the share capital of the applicant issuer, whether issued or not, must be approved by shareholders in general meeting through a special resolution in terms of the Act.
+6.12 Any alteration to the share capital of the applicant issuer, whether issued or not, must be approved by shareholders through a special resolution in terms of the Act.

 6.13 A circular or announcement for an increase in share capital, sub-division and consolidation does not require JSE approval but must be approved by the sponsor.